luisawatkins/orbitdb-storacha-bridge/README.md

 ## What we want to accomplish

-If Alice & Bob are working with the same OrbitDB in a local-first peer-to-peer web or mobile application:
+Alice & Bob are working with the same OrbitDB in a local-first peer-to-peer web / mobile application:

-- without 24/7 internet connection between their browsers and also
-- without a signalling or relay node (or network) which is live pinning their OrbitDB changes (e.g. via OrbitDB-Voyager or other custom OrbitDB node instance)

-... so both can backup and restore their work to a Storacha space via

-- a complete Storacha backup / restore or
-- an OrbitDB CustomStorage (for the entries, index and identities - no Manifest here so far)

-In theory and a perfect world Alice & Bob don't need to restore anything if they are connected directly via peer-to-peer and attached 24/7 OrbitDB pinning nodes.
-If Alice looses her data, Bob would still have them and Alice could anytime resync from Bob (that is current state of technologie of OrbitDB)
+In theory and a perfect world Alice & Bob don't need an additional decentralized storage on Filecoin since their data is already distributed between a number of peers.

+If Alice looses her data, Bob would still have them and Alice could anytime resync from Bob (that is current state of technologie of OrbitDB).
+Additionally, relay nodes are running a Helia & OrbitDB instance pinning data of Alice & Bob.

-Storacha full backup and restore is only for certain emergencies e.g. when both Alice & Bob lose their data or devices.
+Storacha full backup and restore is for emergency cases e.g. when both Alice & Bob lose their data or devices.
 Then a new Alice or Bob or even Peter can restore their work from Storacha.

-It is happing that networks block IP's, ports and protocols e.g. to WebRTC or Websocket gateways etc. in such case it would be desirable to have a possibility to restore an OrbitDB directly from IPFS and push/upload back to it via Storacha/Filecoin.
+It is also happing that countries, corporate networks, hotels, block IP's, ports and protocols e.g. to WebRTC or Websocket gateways - you name it.
+In such case it would be desirable to have a possibility to restore an OrbitDB directly from IPFS and push/upload back to it via Storacha/Filecoin if peer-to-peer connectivity isn't available.

+Please notice: Storacha backup & restore works via a so far centralized gateway to Filecoins decentralized storage.

 ## What This Does